Jikazu/dunka-dungeons/readme.md

 * Meetup info

 The gallery contains:
-* 9 different pictures that can be build upon
+* 9 different pictures that can be built upon

 Apply consists of:
 * A form to fill in an application to join the guild.